 Provides a chronological study of English literature from Beowulf through the Renaissance; examines the relationship between the life and the literature of the period in which it was produced.
 Prerequisites: ENG 104 and 106 or consent of instructor.
-Offered fall semester.

 LIT 263 English Life and Literature II